 In addition to the ACT and High School requirements, transfer students (4 year and Community College including internal program transfers) must meet the following criteria:

 - 2.75 GPA on college transcripts

 To be admitted into an ACM approved graduate programs, applicants must meet the minimum university admission requirements for the Graduate School as well as any specific departmental requirements that may apply.

-As part of the Academic Common Market application student must secure a letter from the home department confirming that:
+As part of the Academic Common Market application a student must secure a letter from the home department confirming that:

 - The student has been admitted into the appropriate ACM-eligible major at Mississippi State University.

 - The student meets the Mississippi State University Academic Common Market criteria as stated above.
-This letter is critical as it informs the Academic Common Market Coordinator of the student’s home state, that he/she meets the criteria to access the desired major through the Academic Common Market at Mississippi State University.
+This letter is critical as it informs the Academic Common Market Coordinator of the student’s home state, that the student meets the criteria to access the desired major through the Academic Common Market at Mississippi State University.